lmheng/ASP_Python_Demo_Server/README.md

 1) Random Forest Classification - deployed on Heroku
 2) Random Forest Regression - deployed on Heroku

-Python source code has been uploaded to a separate repository here:
+Python source code has been uploaded to a separate repository here: <a href="https://github.com/lmheng/ASP_Python_Flask_Demo">link</a>